ozgur/python-linkedin/README.md

 application.get_posts(41001)
 ```

-You can also submit a new posts into a specific group.
+You can also submit a new post into a specific group.

 ```python
 title = 'Scala for the Impatient'